FreshAlacrity/cottage-industry/README.md

 Email: [inserviceofinsight@gmail.com](mailto:inserviceofinsight@gmail.com)

 ## Changelog
+- February 4, 2022
+  - added required datapacks
+    - Asteroid Dimension
+  - added optional datapacks
+    - Boss Bar Pomodoro
+    - Cottage Industry: Stone and Sky
+  - change to folder structure for better ongoing compatibility with the [Global Data- & Resourcepacks mod](https://www.curseforge.com/minecraft/mc-mods/drp-global-datapack)
+  - changed item references in the Decorative End Portal datapack to use item ID rather than name (to hopefully head off any issues for folks playing in other languages)
 - February 3, 2022
   - added intro videos for Create and Hexerei to [the pack's CurseForge page](https://www.curseforge.com/minecraft/modpacks/cottage-industry)
   - updated the pack description's section on starter tips to reflect the new Dowsing Rod from Hexerei